HomeofNever/Data-Structure/hw/3rd/code/README.txt

 LMS, etc.), and all of the resources (books, online reference material, etc.) you consulted in completing this assignment.

-< insert collaborators / resources >
+Site: StackOverflow
+Student: Changdi Chen

 Remember: Your implementation for this assignment must be done on your own, as described in "Academic Integrity for Homework" handout.

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < insert # hours >
+ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  12

 DESCRIPTION OF YOUR CREATIVE STATISTIC:
-Please be concise!
+Sort dataset with day provided.
+Sample output can be found at SearchCollection.cpp -> drawDayTable Columns include CRN, Dept, Coursenum, Class Title, Start Time, End Time and Room.

 MISC.
 COMMENTS TO GRADER:
-Optional, please be concise!
+I don't put comments on some simple accessor functions (just a line for return).
+Hope this is not considered as "lack of comments"